 Causation is an important element in any negligence case.
 If you are injured in an accident and sue someone for negligence, you will have to prove that he or she caused your injuries.

 Sometimes, it’s obvious who caused an injury, but many times it is not.
-If you have legal questions, then you should speak to an experienced personal injury attorney to help guide you.
+If you have legal questions, then you should speak to a team of experienced personal injury lawyers in St. Louis, MO to help guide you.

 Standard Elements Required in a Personal Injury Case